F1: First blood to Ferrari at Australian GP

 Italian team makes perfect start to 2017 F1 season

 It's been a long time coming ...
-After a winless 2016, a Ferrari driver is on top of the Formula One podium again.
+After a winless 2016, Ferrari is on top of the Formula One podium again.

 Italian team makes perfect start to 2017 F1 season